dvhar/aiproject/README.md

 **Input features:**

-Here are histograms of how frequently each input feature corresponds to rain or no rain.
+Here are histograms of how frequently each input feature value corresponds to rain or no rain.
 Blue is rain tomorrow, Orange is no rain tomorrow.
 The x-axis is feature value, y-axis is frequency of that value and is normalized between the two outcomes for easy comparison.

 <hr>
 <img src="plot.jpg" align="middle" width="800"/>